NateRY/NateRY/README.md

 <h1>Hi, My Name is Nathaniel!</h2>

 <b> Hello!
 I'm a dedicated computer programming student with a strong passion for software development.
 I thrive on solving complex problems and continuously learning new technologies.
-Currently, I'm honing my skills in languages such as Python, HTML, and C++.
+Currently, I'm honing my skills in languages such as C++, HTML, and Python.

 My projects showcase my ability to build functional and efficient applications, ranging from web development to data analysis.
 I'm particularly interested in open-source contributions and collaborative projects that push the boundaries of what software can achieve.